 As daunting as it may seem, building your own home is well within the realm of possibility.
-In order for your DIY home to become a reality, you'll need to research every aspect of the building process.
-Thankfully, we've distilled the most important information, so you'll be adequately prepared for the challenge.
+For your DIY home to become a reality, you'll need to research every aspect of the building process.

 Breathe in.
 Breathe out.
 Building your own home requires careful planning and consideration.
 It also demands lots of patience.
 Each facet of your project will take time - often months - to reach completion.
 And that's to say nothing of the financial risk and investment.

-Just remember: good things come to those who wait.
+But remember: good things come to those who wait.

 Why do people choose to self-build rather than buy?
+Two reasons: cost and customisation.

 At first glance, it would seem like self-building is more expensive than buying a pre-made home.
 But the value of a finished self-build is often more than the cost of its construction.
 Given that nearly everything you need to purchase is in your control, most DIY homes, when adequately financed, are worth a tidy sum on the market - while only costing you a fraction of the price.